 The Court shall be notified as soon as possible if any party or intended witness requires the services of an interpreter.
-The Administrative Services Clerk responsible for Interpreter Local Rules of Court - Inyo County Superior Court (Rev. 7-1-2024)-Services shall be contacted, or in his/her absence, the Court's Executive Officer shall be promptly notified.
+The Administrative Services Clerk responsible for Interpreter Services shall be contacted, or in his/her absence, the Court's Executive Officer shall be promptly notified.
 (Adopted, effective January 1, 2002; Amended July 1, 2024)